zat1gi/stochastic/README.md

 stochastic
 ==========

 This is my personal PhD research code.
-It works with the KL expansion and Monte-Carlo transport.
-Maybe someday I will update this README, but for now, this is what you get.
+It works with the KL expansion, Monte-Carlo transport, and includes some finite element diffusion and transport.